 The projected ship reporting system in accordance with Resolution MSC.348(91) “Adoption of a new mandatory ship reporting system (SRS) in the Barents Sea” will operate under the control of the vessel traffic services centers in the seaport of Murmansk (Russia) and the seaport of Vardo (Norway).

 • project for the construction of an ecological base in Murmansk Seaport.
 In the framework of implementation of the investment project, the enterprise is going to construct the following: a berth with the length of 148 metres, depths at berth from 10.5 to 11.30 metres, which will create conditions for safe access, mooring and handling of project vessels with the tonnage of 8 thousand tons, length of 128.2 metres, width of 16.74 metres and loaded draught of 6.5 metres; open areas with the size of 0.74 ha for temporary storage and accumulation of cargoes in the rear of the berth; power supply facilities; an office building for fitting personnel; a technological structure allowing to receive and recycle all types of shipboard waste in the full cycle regime with the project capacity for bilge waters recycling of 62 thousand tons per year, for domestic and sewage waters recycling of 10 thousand tons per year, for oily sludge recycling of 10 thousand tons per year, for domestic waste recycling of 3 thousand tons per year.
-At present the design bureau selected in a competition is drafting the project.
-If positive reviews of the project documentation are received from the state ecological and construction expert boards, and if necessary finances are allocated, the building and installation works are to start in 2017.
+In accordance with the established procedure the administration of Murmansk held discussions with the population and public organizations on the developed project documentation related to the economic activities.
+Based on the results of the discussions no remarks and proposals have been made (Record No 1p of June 6, 2012 adopted by the Administration of the city of Murmansk).
+Pursuant to the requirements of Russian environmental law project documentation has been submitted to the Directorate of Russia’s Federal Supervisory Natural Resources Management Service for the North-Western Federal District for the state environmental impact assessment.
+Following its results, the expert commission of the state environmental impact assessment has delivered Environmental Seal of Approval No 251 of November 30, 2016.
+It has been approved by Order No 812-pr issued by the Directorate of Russia’s Federal Supervisory Natural Resources Management Service for the North-Western Federal District December 05, 2016.
+At present, project documentation developed according to the established procedure has been submitted to the Federal Autonomous Institution “Glavgosexpertiza of Russia” for consideration.
+If positive reviews of the project documentation are received from the state ecological and construction expert boards, and if necessary finances are allocated, the building and installation works are to start in 2019.